ZhenSJ-ux/SmartCampus1CourseWork/README.md

 2. Room Deletion & Safety Logic (10 Marks):
 - Implement DELETE /{roomld} to allow room decommissioning.

+@DELETE // DELETE /rooms/{roomId} to delete a room
+    @Path("/{roomId}")
+    public Response deleteRoom(@PathParam("roomId") String roomId) {
+        //Looks up in Datastore
+        Room room = DataStore.rooms.get(roomId);
+        // return 404 if the room is not found if (room == null) {
+        return Response.status(Response.Status.NOT_FOUND)
+                .entity("{\"error\":\"Room not found\"}")
+                .build();
+    }
+    //Cannot delete room if it has sensors if (room.getSensorIds() != null && !room.getSensorIds().isEmpty()) {
+        //throws custom exception that will be handle by ExceptionMapper for (409) part5 throw new RoomNotEmptyException("Room cannot be deleted because it still has sensors assigned.");
+    }
+    // removes the room from datastore
+    DataStore.rooms.remove(roomId);
+    //returns if it is sucessful
+    return Response.ok("{\"message\":\"Room deleted successfully\"}").build();
+}

+}

 - Business Logic Constraint: To prevent data orphans, a room cannot be deleted if it still has active sensors assigned to it.
 If a deletion is attempted on a room with sensors, your service must block the request and return a custom error response (as detailed in Part 5).

+// PART 5: Custom exception for preventing deletion of a room that still has sensors public class RoomNotEmptyException extends RuntimeException {

+    // Constructor that accepts an error message public RoomNotEmptyException(String message) {

+        // Calls parent RuntimeException to store the message super(message);
+    }
+}

+// PART 5: Exception Mapper for handling room deletion conflicts (409 Conflict)

+import com.mycompany.smartcampus1.exception.ApiError;              // Custom error response structure import com.mycompany.smartcampus1.exception.RoomNotEmptyException; // Custom exception when room has sensors import javax.ws.rs.core.Response;        // Used to build the HTTP responses import javax.ws.rs.ext.ExceptionMapper; // Interface to map exceptions to the HTTP responses import javax.ws.rs.ext.Provider;         // Uses this class as a JAX-RS provider

+@Provider // Allows Jersey to detect and use this mapper automatically public class RoomNotEmptyExceptionMapper implements ExceptionMapper<RoomNotEmptyException> {

+    // PART 5: Convert RoomNotEmptyException into HTTP 409 Conflict response
+    @Override
+    public Response toResponse(RoomNotEmptyException ex) {

+        // Create structured JSON error response
+        ApiError error = new ApiError(
+                409,              // HTTP status code
+                "Conflict",       // Error type
+                ex.getMessage()   // Message from exception
+        );
+        // Returns the 409 Conflict with JSON body return Response.status(Response.Status.CONFLICT)
+                .entity(error)
+                .build();
+    }
+}

 - Question: Is the DELETE operation idempotent in your implementation?
 Provide a detailed justification by describing what happens if a client mistakenly sends the exact same DELETE request for a room multiple times.

+Answer:
+The DELETE is idempotent as this is in implementation.
+If the room exists and has no sensors assigned to it, then the DELETE can request to remove it successfully.
+However, if the client send the exact same DELETE request, then the room does not exisit and will return with a API saying 404 Not Found.
+The server state will not change after the first deletion which would then result the operation is still idempotent.

+Part 3: Sensor Operations & Linking (20 Marks)
+1. Sensor Resource & Integrity (10 Marks):
+- Implement SensorResource to manage the /api/vl/sensors collection.
+- POST /: When a new sensor is registered, your logic must verify that the roomld specified in the request body actually exists in the system.

+- Question: We explicitly use the @Consumes (MediaType.APPLICATION_JSON) annotation on the POST method.
+Explain the technical consequences if a client attempts to send data in a different format, such as text/plain or application/xml.
+How does JAX-RS handle this mismatch?

+2. Filtered Retrieval & Search (10 Marks):
+- Enhance GET /api/vl/sensors to support an optional query parameter named type (e.g., GET /api/vl/sensors?type=CO2).
+If provided, the response must filter the list to only in- clude matching sensors.

+- Question: You implemented this filtering using @QueryParam.
+Contrast this with an alterna- tive design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
+Why is the query parameter approach generally considered superior for filtering and searching collections?